youzer-name/node-red-contrib-value-for/README.md

 This package provides two nodes that compare string or numeric values to message payloads.
 If input string equals configured value or input value is in configured range - starts timer for configured period of time.
-If input value won't excurse from configured for given period of time – will trigger single message to 1st output.
+If input value doesn't vary from configured for given period of time – will trigger single message to 1st output.
 2nd output is used for reporting reset.

 # Installation